scheung38/freeformers-model-report/README.md

 Assumption is that this csv is to be executed on a local machine, no attempt was made to fully launched into distributed remote clusters of machines to optimize performance.

+Another assumption is that the checks are for comparing any number of users, say user_id : 8, 9 and 10, but on the same specific area and attribute, and not cross comparing users with different area and attributes.

 ## Installation